davidlegartt/FortniteTracker/README.md

 - Item's background changes depending on it's rarity
 - Rest of the items from the shop (Featured specials)
 - Fix vBucks icon in item cards

+PS.
+This is a personal project with many flaws and ugly/silly code